naninovel/docs/docs/guide/text-printers.md

 For the built-in printers, that support revealing effect (currently, `Dialogue`, `Fullscreen` and `Wide`) you can optionally set SFX to be played when the characters are revealed.

-Follow the "Adding Custom Printers" guide above to create a custom printer based on any of the built-in ones, then find `Revealable Text Printer Panel` component attached to the root object of the prefab and use `Reveal Sfx` property to set the SFX to be played when a character is revealed.
+Follow the "Adding Custom Printers" guide above to create a custom printer based on any of the built-in ones, then find `Revealable Text Printer Panel` component attached to the root object of the prefab and use `Chars SFX` property to set the SFX to be played when a character is revealed.
 The actual list of the available options is based on the audio resources you've added via the `Naninovel -> Resources -> Audio` menu.

-You can also use `Chars SFX` list property to map multiple SFXs to specific characters.
 The following illustration represents setup, where "Keystroke2" SFX will be played for spaces, "Explosion" for characters `D`, `d`, `F`, `1`, `4`, `9`, and `*`, no SFX will be played for `%` character and "Keystroke1" will be played for all the other characters.

 ![](https://i.gyazo.com/c51247254e262dca35267b3689460ad2.png)

 Alternatively, you can set `Message Sound` in the character configuration menus to play character-specific sounds when the text is revealed while that character is the author of the message (no matter which text printer is printing that message).
-In case both `Message Sound` of the message's author and `Reveal Sfx` of the default printer are assigned, `Message Sound` will be played instead of the printer's default `Reveal SFX`. `Chars SFX`, when configured, will always be played, no matter if `Message Sound` of the author is specified or not.

 The text reveal sounds are played very often (depending on the message reveal speed) and are clipped when same sound is played in consequence, so make sure the corresponding audio clips are very short and sharp (without any pause/silence at the beginning).